linked-db/linked-ql/site/capabilities/changefeeds.md

 - `relation` tells you where it happened
 - `old` / `new` describe the row transition

-## Example: subscribe to all commits on one table
+## Example: Subscribe to All Commits on One Table

 ```js
 const events = [];